ImperialCollegeLondon/pyrealm/docs/source/users/demography/t_model.md

         ax.legend(frameon=False)
 ```

-The {meth}`~pyrealm.demography.t_model_functions.StemAllometry.to_pandas()` method
+The {meth}`~pyrealm.demography.core.PandasExporter.to_pandas()` method of the
-can still be used, but the values are stacked into columns along with a column index
+{meth}`~pyrealm.demography.t_model_functions.StemAllometry` class can still be used, but
+the values are stacked into columns along with a index showing the different cohorts.

 ```{code-cell} ipython3
 allometries.to_pandas()